lightstep/otel-launcher-node/README.md

 | logLevel       | OTEL_LOG_LEVEL                     | n        | info                                               |
 | propagators    | OTEL_PROPAGATORS                   | n        | b3                                                 |
 | resource       | OTEL_RESOURCE_LABELS               | n        | -                                                  |

+#### Additional Options

+In addition the options below, the `configureOpenTelemetry` function will take any configuration options supported by the OpenTelemetry Node SDK package and its return value is a NodeSDK instance.
+See the [OpenTelemetry Node SDK documentation](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-sdk-node) for more details.

 ### Principles behind Launcher